Pipedrive vs HubSpot: Which CRM Fits Your Team?

 Monthly vs Annual Billing

-Both platforms reward users who choose annual billing with discounted rates, though the savings vary.
+Both platforms offer users who opt for annual billing discounted rates, although the savings vary.
 For example, Pipedrive’s Essential plan drops from $24 per user per month to $14 with an annual commitment - a 42% discount.
-Similarly, the Professional plan decreases from $69 to $49 per user per month, saving roughly 29%.
+Similarly, the Professional plan decreases from $69 to $49 per user per month, resulting in a savings of roughly 29%.

 HubSpot, however, leans heavily on annual billing, with limited monthly options.
 When available, monthly billing comes at a higher cost.
 For instance, the Professional Suite is priced at $1,170 annually for five users but increases to $1,300 per month with monthly billing.